Cultural competence: Ethnocentrism

 Another issue that stands out in intercultural communication is the attitude stemming from ethnocentrism.
 LeVine and Campbell defines ethnocentrism as people's tendency to view their culture or in-group as superior to other groups, and to judge those groups to their standards.
 With ethnocentric attitudes, those incapable to expand their view of different cultures could create conflict between groups.
 Ignorance to diversity and cultural groups contributes to prevention of peaceful interaction in a fast-paced globalizing world.
 The counterpart of ethnocentrism is ethnorelativism: the ability to see multiple values, beliefs, norms etc. in the world as cultural rather than universal; being able to understand and accept different cultures as equally valid as ones' own.
 It is a mindset that moves beyond in-group out-group to see all groups as equally important and valid and individuals to be seen in terms of their own cultural context.

 Cultural differences

+There is several approaches to determine and measure cultural dimensions.
+Among them the following can be found in academia: Kluckhohn/ Strodtbeck (Early pioneers), Etward T. Hall (Focus on Context Communication and Time-Perception, a.o.), Geert Hofstede (Widely known author discussed below), Fons Trompenaars (Well known in business), and the Globe Study (well established in research).
 According to Hofstede's cultural dimensions theory, cultural characteristics can be measured along several dimensions.
 The ability to perceive them and to cope with them is fundamental for intercultural competence.
 These characteristics include: